sociallyassistiverobotics/sar_game_command_msgs/README.md

 `GameCommand.END`: Exits gameplay gracefully.
 That is, continue to play until the next reasonable exit point.
 Do not exit the game abruptly.

+`GameCommand.WAIT_FOR_RESPONSE`: Wait for a player response before continuing.
+If the game receives a player response, it can continue as normal; if it does not, it should send a `GameState.USER_TIMEOUT` message to indicate that no response was received.

+`GameCommand.SKIP\_RESPONSE`: Resume play, optionally taking additional action to reflect the fact that an expected user response was not received.

 ## GameState